Iced Lavender Black Tea

 - Pour cooled down tea into a cup with ice.

-- Any black tea can be used, such as English Breakfast tea.
-The black tea is made with a tea bag but a tea sachet can also be used.
+- Any black tea can be used as long as it’s not flavored.
 Don’t use Earl Grey tea, which has a citrus flavor.

 - Use only food-safe dried lavender.
 The dried lavender you find at flower shops is full of pesticides and not meant for eating.
 Make sure to purchase food-safe dried lavender buds.